 Dr. Digliani developed the Freezeframe method of critical incident debriefing.
-He also advanced the conceptualizations of Option funnel versus Threat funnel, Level I and Level II peer support, Life-by-Design, the 2-and-2, and the Comprehensive Model for Police Advanced Strategic Support (COMPASS).
-COMPASS is a career-long psychological health and wellness strategy for police officers.
+He also advanced the conceptualizations of Option funnel versus Threat funnel, Level I and Level II peer support, Life-by-Design, the 2-and-2, and the Comprehensive Model for Police (Peer) Advanced Strategic Support (COMPASS).
+COMPASS is a career-long psychological wellness strategy for police officers and other first responders.

 In 2013, Dr. Digliani developed the conceptions of primary and secondary danger.
 He then created the Make it Safe Police Officer Initiative, a 12-element strategy designed to reduce the secondary danger of policing.
 In 2015, Dr. Digliani crafted the Peer Support Team Code of Ethical Conduct.
 He created the Peer Support Team Utilization and Outcome Survey in 2017, a survey specifically designed to assess the use and efficacy of agency peer support.
 Dr. Digliani is a guest lecturer in forensic and police psychology at Colorado State University.
-The writings and programs of Dr. Digliani easily adapted and apply equally well to EMS and all first-responder personnel.
+The writings and programs of Dr. Digliani apply equally well to EMS and are easily adapted for all first-responder personnel.